CurveDocs/curve-docs/docs/cryptoswap-exchange/tricrypto-ng/overview.md

     ---

     The Views contract contains **view methods relevant for integrators** and users looking to interact with the AMMs.
-Unlike the older tricrypto contracts, the address of the deployed Views contract is stored in the Factory: users are advised to query the stored views contract since it is upgradeable by the Factory's admin.
+Unlike the older Tricrypto contracts, the address of the deployed Views contract is stored in the Factory: users are advised to query the stored views contract since it is upgradeable by the Factory's admin.

     [:octicons-arrow-right-24: `CurveCryptoViews3Optimized.vy`](./utility-contracts/views.md)